Click here to download the FAO, MUFPP Secretariat and RUAF MUFPP Monitoring Framework publication.

-The Milan Urban Food Policy Pact is building a monitoring framework process to assess the progress made by cities in achieving more sustainable food systems, and therefore in the implementation of the Pact.
+The Milan Urban Food Policy Pact has built a monitoring framework process to assess the progress made by cities in achieving more sustainable food systems, and therefore in the implementation of the Pact.

 Although the non-binding nature of the agreement, many MUFPP cities have in fact requested to identify MUFPP measurable indicators and targets to monitor their progress.
 Following this request, the Municipality of Milan and FAO joined forces to work on a monitoring framework in line with cities’ capabilities and administrative obligations.

 In early 2016 the MUFPP Secretariat and FAO started developing the monitoring framework which reflects the six categories of the Milan Pact Framework of Action.
 Two surveys have been sent to signatory cities of the Pact to assess cities’ priorities and data availability: the results were discussed in October 2016 at the 2nd MUFFP Annual Gathering.

 A first set of indicators was presented on 19 October 2017 at the 3rd MUFPP Annual Gathering in Valencia and further discussed with signatory cities and cities’ networks.

 In November 2017 a refined list of 42 quantitative and qualitative indicators was released by the FAO team of experts, with the technical support of RUAF.
 A methodological guide to help cities and partners in collecting and analyzing the right data for the indicators is being drafted.
 For each indicator the guide will contain information such as explanation on types of data required, level of data aggregation, definition of samples and examples of how some cities have already implemented the indicator.
 The guide will also highlight the connections with the Sustainable development goals and targets (SDGs).

 The first draft of the methodological guide will be discussed with cities in the early months of 2018.

 A group of 13 cities (Antananarivo; Austin; Copenhagen; Funchal; Ghent; Milan; Quito; Sao Paulo; Tirana; Toronto; Washington; West Sacramento; Windhoek) are actively contributing to finalize the indicators and the Monitoring Framework.